 Yes, recruiting efforts extend all the way to employee retention!
 The team at Relativity takes a holistic view when it comes to retention.
 For them, the process of retaining employees begins with onboarding and is strengthened by providing growth opportunities and listening to feedback through quarterly pulse surveys.

-At Blueboard, we also recognize that a common reason why people leave companies is because they don’t feel valued for their work.
+At Blueboard, we also recognize that a common reason why retention falls is because employees don’t feel valued for their work.
 That’s why we’re so proud of our annual anniversary research and development reward.
-For each anniversary, every one of our employees are given a budget to think of a research question and take a trip to find an answer.
+For each anniversary, every one of our employees is given a budget to think of a research question and take a trip to find an answer.

-We hope you find these tips helpful when it comes to improving and measuring your recruiting productivity.
-If you’re looking for personalized employee recognition ideas to boost your recruiting efforts, we’d love for you to browse some of our experiential employee rewards here at Blueboard.
+We hope you find these tips helpful when it comes to improving and measuring your recruiting productivity and employee retention.
+If you’re looking for personalized employee recognition ideas to boost your recruiting efforts and new hire retention, we’d love for you to browse some of our experiential employee rewards here at Blueboard.
 To learn more about Blueboard and get in touch with our team, simply reach out via the Request Demo button above ^^.

 Stay tuned for more valuable webinars and upcoming events here on our Resources page - we can’t wait to see you again online!